blakeblackshear/frigate/docs/docs/configuration/reference.md

 # Optional: Object configuration
 # NOTE: Can be overridden at the camera level
 objects:
+  # Optional: list of objects that cause an event to be marked as an alert (default: shown below)
+  alert:
+    - car
+    - person
   # Optional: list of objects to track from labelmap.txt (default: shown below)
   track:
     - person